phortuin/twimg/readme.md

 - Read [Vercel docs](https://vercel.com/docs/cli#commands/secrets) on creating secrets/environment variables to get this app to run on your own Vercel account.
 - Twitter limits user requests to 15 per 15 minutes.
 200 tweets can be retrieved from the API at a time, with a max of 800.
 The ‘media only’-filtering done in this app will reduce that number further.
 - Using your Twitter consumer key & secret as an environment variable is generally a bad idea; use at your own peril.
+- Twitter tokens are stored in an [UpStash Redis Database](https://www.upstash.com/) with TLS encryption.
+- No CSRF token because cookie policy is `HttpOnly; Secure; SameSite=Strict`.

 ### Tech
 - Uses [Vercel](https://vercel.com/) (formerly Zeit Now) serverless functions